Construction of the Lax pairs for the delay Lotka-Volterra and delay Toda lattice equations and their reductions to delay Painleve equations

-In this paper, we show a method for constructing Lax pairs of such delay soliton equations and their discrete analogues.
-We discuss the method by using the delay Lotka-Volterra (LV) and discrete-time delay LV equations~\cite{Nakata1} as examples.
-In addition to the Lax pairs, conserved quantities of them are derived by using the time-ordered product.
+We first show a method for constructing Lax pairs of delay soliton equations and their discrete analogues.
+This method is discussed and demonstrated by using the delay Lotka-Volterra (LV) and the delay Toda lattice equations~\cite{Nakata1} as examples.
+Using their Lax pairs, conserved quantities of them are also derived.
+These conserved quantities are those of a system of ordinary difference equations, namely the delay soliton equation with a periodic boundary condition in the spatial variable, and depend only on the time variable.
+Note that \textit{a discrete analogue of a delay soliton equation} is a higher order partial difference equation that involves delay parameters as shifts of the independent variables and leads to an already known delay soliton equation by the continuum limit.

+Then, we discuss relationships between delay soliton equations and delay Painlev\'e equations.
+It is well known that Painlev\'e equations can be derived by similarity reductions of soliton equations~\cite{Ablowitz2}.
+In addition, Nijhoff \textit{et al}~\cite{Nijhoff1,Nijhoff2,Nijhoff3}, Kajiwara \textit{et al}~\cite{Kajiwara2} and Grammaticos \textit{et al}~\cite{Gram2,Gram3} derived discrete Painlev\'e equations by reductions of discrete soliton equations.
+According to these studies, we can naturally expect that reductions of delay soliton equations lead to delay Painlev\'e equations.
+In this paper, we apply spatial $2$-periodic reductions to the delay LV and delay Toda lattice equations, and then derive the delay Painlev\'e I I and I I I equations~\cite{Gram}.